 Office Assistants work in the Central Office, Residential Education, and Residential Facilities to assist staff members with answering phones, filing, inter-campus mail delivery, as well as performing office tasks and organization.
 Office Assistants work during the week during normal business hours.
 Office Assistants are not required to live on campus, but have the opportunity to develop relationships with the professional staff they work with in their offices.

 Please click here for information on the Summer 2020 Recruitment Process.

 Please click here for information on the 2021-2022 Recruitment Process.

 Resident Advisors (RA)

-The Resident Advisor Process for 2021-2022 Academic Year has begun.
+The Resident Advisor Hiring Processes for the Spring 2022 Semester and the 2022-2023 Academic Year has begun.
 You can access details regarding that process HERE.